What is APDS?

 IMPACT OF DELAYED DIAGNOSIS

-- Because APDS is an inherited condition, family members of individuals with APDS should consider genetic testing, including parents, siblings, grandparents, aunts, uncles, and cousins.
-There is a 50% chance of APDS being passed down from parent to child
+- Because APDS is an autosomal-dominant, inherited condition, family members of individuals with APDS should consider genetic testing, including parents, siblings, grandparents, aunts, uncles, and cousins.

 - Previously treated with mTOR inhibition or other immunosuppressants